 6 Forms of Payment for Freelancers

-PayPal.
-PayPal is the most common form of payment freelancers receive.
-It’s free to set up an account, and clients can pay you electronically as soon as you complete your work.
-The money appears instantly in your PayPal account and you can then easily transfer funds to your checking or savings account.
-Transfers to your bank take at least one business day, but you can also use a PayPal debit card for instant spending from your PayPal balance.
+PayPal is a common form of payment for freelancers.
+It’s free to open an account, and clients can pay you electronically as soon as you complete your work.
+The money appears instantly in your PayPal account, and you can then easily transfer funds to your bank account.
+Transfers to your bank can take time unless you pay additional fees, but you can also use a PayPal debit card for instant spending from your PayPal balance.

-The downside?
+The big downside?
 Fees.
-For payments you receive, expect to pay a 2.9 percent transaction fee, based on the amount you receive, plus $0.30.
-While that might not seem like much, it can add up to thousands of dollars per year or more if you accept most of your payments through PayPal.
+For PayPal payments you receive, expect to give up a 2.9%transaction fee, based on the amount you receive, plus $0.30.

-Credit cards.
-Freelancers can accept credit cards as a form of payment, and customers may prefer paying with plastic.
-These payments are typically processed through PayPal or another online payment system.
+Freelancers can accept credit cards as a form of payment, and customers may prefer to pay with plastic.
+These payments are often processed through PayPal or another online payment system.

-Electronic funds transfer.
-The easiest, quickest, and least expensive way to get paid is through an electronic funds transfer (EFT).
+A quick, easy, and inexpensive way to get paid is through an electronic funds transfer (EFT).
 Payments move directly from one bank account to another without any apps or credit card processing companies involved.
-The transaction typically takes two to four business days to move from your client’s bank to your bank, but once the money is there, you do not need to worry about transferring it again like you would with PayPal.
+The funds may take two to four business days to move from one bank to the other.
+But once the money arrives, you do not need to worry about transferring it again like you would with PayPal.

-The disadvantage of EFTs is that your bank—or your client’s bank—needs to accommodate those transfer requests.
+One challenge of EFTs is that your bank—or your client’s bank—needs to accommodate those transfer requests.
 That’s sometimes difficult (or costly) when you’re moving funds from one bank to another.
-Because of this, most clients that hire freelancers prefer to use checks or online apps to pay their freelancers.
+Because of this, clients that hire freelancers often prefer to use checks or online apps to pay their freelancers.
 However, a client with a robust payroll provider may be able to set up payments easily.

 Tips for Getting Paid

 Never begin working on a job until you have read and signed a freelancing contract.
 To prevent delays in payments, make it as simple as possible for clients to pay you.
 Provide multiple options so that they can use the one they’re most comfortable with.
 For example, on invoices, include a “Pay Now” button, offer credit card payments, and include instructions for paying by check.

-Follow up.
 Sending an invoice doesn’t guarantee payment.
-Set up a system to ensure that you’re actually getting paid, and reach out to clients who are slow to pay.
-It’s possible that they’re busy, but it’s also possible that they’re reluctant to pay.
-Whether they’re just dragging their feet, or they have a problem with your service (or billing process), get in touch to keep things from getting out of hand.
+Set up a system to ensure that you’re actually getting paid, and reach out—politely—to clients who are slow to pay.
+They may be busy, but it’s also possible that they’re reluctant to pay.
+Whether they’re just dragging their feet, or they have a problem with your service (or billing process), communicate to prevent things from getting out of hand.
 Again, some billing services handle this task for you.
 You may be able to select options with your service, such as “send reminder after 30 days” if an invoice goes unpaid.